bhoffman0/CSAwesome2/_sources/Unit0-Getting-Started/javaIDEs.rst

 However, it's a good idea to also try a Java IDE to build code outside of this e-book, especially to try coding with user input which Active Code cannot do.
 There are many Java IDEs available.
 Here are some of most popular ones used by AP CSA teachers:

-Replit (Online IDE)
+Cloud IDEs
 --------------------------------------

-Replit (https://replit.com/) is a free online development environment.
-You can login with a Google account or make an account and create new projects (click the + new repl button and type in Java) and all of your code will be kept online in your account.
-Replit is a great option if you are using a Chromebook or you cannot install software on your computer or you want an easy no-installation option.
-Replit no longer has an education Teams plan.
+There are a lot of online cloud IDEs where you can code online in many programming languages.
+Most are free to start, but offer different features for a price.
+These are great options if you are using a Chromebook or you cannot install software on your computer or you want an easy no-installation option.
+Some of the Active Code samples in this e-book also include a link to online IDEs.
+These projects can be copied to make your own copy.

+Here are some popular online IDEs:

+- Replit (https://replit.com/) an online IDE which recently switched to only allowing 3 projects at a time for free.
 Be aware that Replit has turned on its AI feature for code completion for all accounts (https://replit.com/ai).
 Each user can turn the AI on and off at the bottom of the code window, and use an AI chat window to ask questions of the AI.

-There is a firewalled replit domain for schools at https://firewalledreplit.com that filters content so that students stay within the school filters, see https://docs.replit.com/firewalled-replit/firewalled-replit-faq.
-Some of the Active Code samples in this e-book also include a link to a firewalled replit project.
-These projects can be forked to make your own copy.
-If you are pair programming, replit has an Invite button where you can generate a join link to share your code with another person, and you can both make changes at the same time.

-Online IDEs usually cannot use graphical user interfaces and just do input and output as text.
-However, replit has a built-in javax.swing graphical user interface.
-You need to choose Java Swing instead of just Java to get this environment when you start a new repl project.
+- JuiceMind (https://juicemind.com/) is an online IDE that offers many free and paid features for teachers to set up classrooms like Coding Rooms.
+It has a built-in version of CSAwesome.

+- PickCode (https://pickcode.io/) is another online IDE that offers many free and paid features for setting up classrooms.

 Github Classroom and Codespaces
 -----------------------------------